Selindek/spring-data-jpa-acl/acl/README.md

 # Spring Boot Data JPA ACL (for Spring Boot 2 - See SB1 branch for Spring Boot 1)

 This package is an extension for Spring Data JPA.
 It provides a fast an easily customizable access-control system for projects using Spring Repositories.
+(Plus some useful extra features)

 ACL usually means 'Access Control List', but in this case it stands for 'Access Control Logic'.
-Although it could still use lists for permission control in some special cases most of the access decisions are made by predefined rules.
+Although it could still use lists for permission control in some special cases, most of the access decisions are made by predefined access-logic rules.

 Let's see the main differences between traditional AC-List implementations and this package: